Policy Brief/Analysis

 On May 12, 2026, the Office of Head Start published a Notice of Proposed Rulemaking (NPRM) proposing to rescind the 2024 Head Start teacher wage regulations.
 The regulations required the creation of wage scales and progress toward pay parity by 2031, with Head Start salaries reaching public pre-K levels or 90% of kindergarten teacher pay.

 Nearly two decades later, funding limitations have undermined the progress that the law requires.
-Proposed changes to Head Start in the recent NPRM would reverse requirements for teacher salary parity, while others changes that may be proposed, such as increasing class sizes and child-teacher ratios, risk further undermining rather than improving Head Start effectiveness and returns to taxpayers.
-Head Start requires more funding, not less, if it is to fulfill its purpose.
+Proposed changes to Head Start in the recent NPRM would reverse requirements for teacher salary parity.
+If adopted, this reversal is likely to further undermine, rather than improve, Head Start effectiveness and returns to taxpayers.

 The Authors